 What can you claim for a brain injury?

-Courts can award damages for brain injuries caused by medical malpractice in the following areas:
+Lawsuits for brain injuries caused by medical malpractice can claim damages in the following areas:

 - Medical Costs: The cost of hospital bills, as well as the cost of lifelong care, which is necessary in many head-injury cases.